altermetax/AutoWordle/README.md

 systemctl start memcached
 ```

-Then, create a directory called `instance` in the root of this repository containing a file called `config.py` configuring the Flask settings `SESSION_KEY` and `SESSION_TYPE`.
+Then, create a directory called `instance` in the root of this repository containing a file called `config.py` configuring the Flask settings `SECRET_KEY` and `SESSION_TYPE`.
 To do so quickly, you can use the following commands:

 ```sh
 SECRET_KEY=$(python -c 'import secrets; print(secrets.token_hex())')